NiLaScience/Vibecoding-Sidequest-Starterpack/projects/03_EduPictionary.md

 ## 3. Core User Stories
 ### 3.1 Player
 1. Join a game via invite URL and see who else is online (presence).
-2. Draw on a shared whiteboard when it’s my turn (mouse / touch).
+2. Draw on a shared whiteboard when it's my turn (mouse / touch).
 Use tools to help me draw.
-3. Submit text guesses; see instantly if I’m correct.
+3. Submit text guesses; see instantly if I'm correct.
 4. View live scoreboard and round timer.

 ### 3.2 Host / Teacher